umod/docs/docs/universal/hooks/server/OnNewSave.md

 ## Usage

-* Called before a new savefile is created (usually when map has wiped)
+* Called before a new save file is created (usually when map has wiped)
 * No return handling

 ## Examples